Fabens–Caseta International Bridge

-The Fabens–Caseta International Bridge was an international bridge which crossed the Rio Grande connecting the United States–Mexico border towns of Fabens, Texas, and Caseta, Chihuahua.
-The bridge was also known as Puente La Caseta.
+The Fabens–Caseta International Bridge was an international bridge which crossed the Rio Grande connecting the United States–Mexico border towns of Fabens, Texas, US, and Tornillo, Chihuahua, Mexico.
+It was demolished in 2016 and replace by the Tornillo–Guadalupe International Bridge, located a short distance away.

+History

 The two-lane bridge was constructed in 1938.
-The bridge was demolished in 2016 following the completion of the Tornillo-Guadalupe Bridge a few hundred yards to the west.
+The bridge was demolished in 2016 following the completion of the Tornillo-Guadalupe Bridge, which was erected a short distance away.